ballerina-platform/module-ballerina-c2c/README.md

 source(s).
 - Use the "BAL_KUBERNETES_DEBUG=true" environment variable to enable kubernetes related debug logs when building the ballerina source(s).

-## Deploy ballerina service directly using `kubectl` command.
-This repository also provides a kubectl plugin which allows to build ballerina programs and deploy their kubernetes artifacts directly to a kuberetes cluster.
-The plugin is located at `kubernetes-extension/src/main/resources/kubectl-extension/kubectl-ballerina-deploy`.
-Follow the steps mentioned in "[Extend kubectl with plugins](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/)"
-.
-Check if the plugin is available using the command `kubectl plugin list`.

 ### Usage Sample: